CSCI-442-Mines/project-2-starter/README.md

 ## Grading

 Each deliverable is 50% of the grade.
-For each deliverable, you\'ll be graded on:
+For each deliverable, you'll be graded on:

 - Functionality (the specific features we ask for in this document).